Lead Contamination in Massachusetts Drinking Water Poses Serious Health Risk to Children

 February 15, 2025

 Every year, over 400 thousand people around the world die from lead exposure.
 This makes lead-related deaths comparable to the number of deaths from cigarettes, and over five times higher than deaths due to accidental opioid overdoses.
-Adults with elevated lead levels show a 37% increase in all-cause mortality and a 70% in cardiovascular-related deaths.
+Adults with elevated lead levels show a 37% increase in all-cause mortality and a 70% increase in cardiovascular-related deaths.

 Yet, despite these staggering numbers, Massachusetts still suffers from dangerously high lead concentrations in its drinking water.
-Over the past 20 years, more than 120 out of the 351 cities and towns across the state have reported average lead levels exceeding the maximum allowable limit of 15 µg/L. This widespread contamination raises serious public health concerns, particularly for children, who are especially vulnerable to lead’s harmful effects.
+Over the past 20 years, more than 120 out of the 351 cities and towns across the state have reported average lead levels exceeding the maximum allowable limit of 15 µg/L.

 In Massachusetts, lead can leak into drinking water from aging infrastructure, including lead service lines, solder, and brass fixtures containing lead.
 The Massachusetts Water Resources Authority (MWRA) conducts regular testing, revealing that while source water is lead-free, contamination often occurs within residential plumbing systems.